bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/getting-started.md

 ## Step 2: Initiate source channel and symbol requests by Ignite

-To utilize the Ignite feature to replace the genesis state, insert the code shown below into the `config.yml` file. and restat the chin by using `ignite chain serve -r -v` command.
+To utilize the Ignite feature to replace the genesis state, insert the code shown below into the `config.yml` file. and restart the chin by using `ignite chain serve -r -v` command.

 ```yml
 pricefeed: